 What are the Advantages of the California EDD Bank of America Debit Card?

 There are several advantages to receiving your benefits.

-- The Time for direct deposit is quick. from the government account to your EDD debit card.
+- The Direct deposit is a quick process. from the government account to your EDD debit card.

-- Use the card to Get money from ATMs, banks, and stores that allow cashback with debit card purchases.
+- Use the card to Obtain cash from ATMs, banks, and stores that allow cashback with debit card purchases.

-- Get notifications when money is deposited onto your card or your balance falls below a certain amount.
+- When money is deposited to your card or your balance reaches a minimum, you’ll get a reminder.

-- A will protect you from fraudulent use of a stolen card.
+- A will protect you from a card that has been stolen has been used to commit fraud.
 In addition, you won’t be responsible for unauthorized debit card charges.